soniaconnolly/quick-weather/README.md

 agreements would be needed with the external services HERE and OpenWeatherMap to agree on the scale of traffic that is supported and what happens if a service goes down or starts returning unexpected results.

+A queueing service such as [Sidekiq](https://github.com/sidekiq/sidekiq) could be added to process API calls in the background.
+### Security
+Security policies are needed in the case of API key exposure, such as accidentally committing them to GitHub.
+Keys should be immediately rotated in case of an incident, and rotated regularly as a precaution.
 ### Frontend
-I looked at adding [Boostrap](https://getbootstrap.com), but it added a lot of files and code for not much benefit.
+I looked at adding [Bootstrap](https://getbootstrap.com), but it added a lot of files and code for not much benefit.
 For a production app, it might be a better return on investment.
 I used [SimpleCSS](https://simplecss.org) instead.
-### Form submission
-I used GET for the form submission rather than POST so that users can share a link to a specific address.
-It would be straightforward to change the form action to POST for improved security.
 ### Extended forecast
 With an upgrade to the OpenWeatherMap 3.0 API, it would be straightforward to add the extended forecast in WeatherService by retrieving it from the results, adding